armBookCodeExamples/Erratum/Chapter4/Readme.md

 >     uartUsb.write( "\r\nNew code generated\r\n\r\n", 24 );
 >     break;

-Is missing to write the values of *receivedChar* into the array *codeSequence*.
+Is missing code to write the values of *receivedChar* into the array *codeSequence*.
 This issue is fixed in the new version of this chapter that is now available (see above).

 ---